Odin-SMR/qqjobs/README.md

 # Processing jobs generator

-Run `./microq_admin.sh --help` for instrucitons
+Run `./microq_admin.sh --help` for instrucitons.

-The settings and credentials file should be located in `~/odin.cfg`
+The settings and credentials file should be located in `~/odin.cfg`.

 ## Development setup